Rubberazer/JETGPIO/README.md

 <h2 align="left">HOW TO:</h2>

 You will find code examples to learn how to use the library in both: EXAMPLES_C & EXAMPLES_C++ folders, the first one contains all the C examples, the second one contains the same examples ready to compile in C++.
 To compile the examples you will find instructions in the comment section at the top of each of the example files.
-I have also added a fodler with examples in teh Zig programming language to test interoperability.
+I have also added a folder with examples in the Zig programming language to test interoperability.

 - [jetgpio_example.c](https://github.com/Rubberazer/JETGPIO/blob/main/EXAMPLES_C/jetgpio_example.c) & [jetgpio_example.cpp](https://github.com/Rubberazer/JETGPIO/blob/main/EXAMPLES_C++/jetgpio_example.cpp) show how to setup and use any of the pins as Inputs/Outputs, this will allow you to toggle pins from 0V (logic 0) to 3.3V (logic 1) or read the pin as an input where 3.3V at the pin is a logic 1.
 Note that when reading inputs, floating pins will throw unreliable results (as there is no actual input)